SNU-ARC/MERCI/README.md

 # MERCI Code Repository

-This repository contains all the codes and scripts written for MERCI research (ASPLOS'21) @ SNU-ARC Lab, 2020
+This repository contains all the codes and scripts written for the MERCI project (ASPLOS '21) @ [SNU Architecture and Code Optimization (ARC) Lab](https://arc.snu.ac.kr), 2021.

-Please refer to the full paper at https://snu-arc.github.io/pubs/asplos21_merci.pdf
+Please refer to the full paper at https://snu-arc.github.io/pubs/asplos21_merci.pdf.
 <br />

 ### Dataset